All About Solar Water Pumps and Performance

 These low power pumps allow us to build a solar pumping system for a deep well at a modest cost.
-They are cheaper than windmills, and pump the most water during dry, sunny weather, when it is need most.
+They are cheaper than windmills and pump the most water during dry, sunny weather when it is needed most.
 They can be installed and pulled by hand.
 They work in wells of very low yield that conventional pumps may suck dry in minutes.
 Pumps are available that pump as low as 1/2 gallon per minute.

 We use minimal diameter drop pipe for two reasons:

 (1) Water is heavy.
 Small pipe holds a low enough weight of water that the pump may be pulled by hand.

 (2) Small pipe allows the water to flow upward at a higher velocity, so that sand or sediment can be exhausted from the pipe.

 If you use larger pipe, the water will rise so slowly that the sand may settle within the pipe.
 When sand accumulates, it causes abrasion and pump problems.
 Water well professionals are accustomed to larger AC pumps and use 1-inch pipe or larger, of a thick, rigid variety.
 This type of pipe is NOT appropriate for these pumps.
 The low power pump will not "kick" when it starts, so it does not require heavy-wall pipe (or a torque arrestor) for support.

 Installing Polyethylene Pipe